 The body stores carbohydrates as glycogen.
 During exercise, it uses glycogen as energy.
 Poor hydration also speeds up glycogen use.

-Low glycogen can lead to muscle fatigue and impaired performance.
+Low glycogen can lead to muscle fatigue and

 To get the most out of your leg workout, stay hydrated.
 This is especially important on hot days.